Workers’ Comp Frequently Asked Questions

 If your workers’ comp claim is denied, you have the right to appeal the decision.
 The first step is to file an appeal with the Industrial Commission of Ohio.
 You must do this within two weeks (14 days) of receiving the BWC decision.

-You will then need to appear at a hearing before a Staff Hearing Officer of the Industrial Commission to present your case.
+You will then need to appear at a hearing before a District Hearing Officer of the Industrial Commission to present your case.
 If the appeal is successful, the BWC decision may be overturned.
-If the appeal is denied, you can continue to seek further appeals within the Ohio workers’ compensation system.
+If the appeal is denied, you can file an appeal and request a hearing before a Staff Hearing Officer of the Industrial Commission.

-Once an injured worker requests a reconsideration of their workers' compensation claim, the Industrial Commission typically schedules a hearing within 45 days of the appeal.
-At the hearing, the Staff Hearing Officer will review all evidence and arguments presented.
+Once an injured worker files an appeal to a BWC order, the Industrial Commission typically schedules a hearing within 30 days.
+At the hearing, the District Hearing Officer will consider the medical evidence, testimony of the injured worker and employer, and arguments presented by the attorneys..
 A written decision should be issued within seven days of the hearing, providing a detailed explanation of the ruling.

-Maximum Medical Improvement (MMI) is a term used in workers’ compensation to indicate that an injured worker’s condition has stabilized and is unlikely to improve any further with additional medical treatment.
-When medical providers determine that an employee has reached MMI, it means that the injuries have healed to the fullest extent possible.
+Maximum Medical Improvement (MMI) is a term used in workers’ compensation to indicate that an injured worker’s condition has stabilized and further functional improvement is unlikely, despite continued medical treatment or physical rehabilitation.

 Ohio workers’ compensation benefits can cover a range of needs for injured workers.
 You may be entitled to medical expenses, which include costs for treatment, rehabilitation, and necessary medical equipment.
 If you're unable to work temporarily due to your injury, temporary total disability (TTD benefits) can provide income replacement during your recovery.
 In cases where the injury results in a permanent inability to work, permanent total disability (PTD benefits) are available.